 All information given on this site is for educational purposes ad should not take the place of your own research, and a doctor’s care.
 I am not a doctor, but rather, an aspiring herbalist who has been studying and using herbs for 25+ years.
 Please research beyond this site to determine if herbal and natural remedies found on this site are right for you.

 It seems like everyone and their brother is on medication, and multiple medications at that.
-No judgment here, I just got off an antidepressant, which seems to be considered one of the worst types of prescription medication, according to many.
 Over the years, people skeptical of “big pharma” have been turning to herbs and other simple natural home remedies they can purchase at the store for their minor ailments.
 If that’s you, and you want to take charge of your health care, as well as take your herbal skills to the next level, you can do that by learning how to make your own herbal remedies at home.

 This post contains links that will, at no extra cost to you, earn money for our site if you happen to click and shop through them.
 You are not at all obligated to do so, but we appreciate it if you do.
 Click here to read our affiliate disclosures.